PATRIC3/p3_docs/docroot/user_guides/services/genome_assembly_service.md

 **Advanced:**

   * Platform - The sequencing platform used for each library.
-    * infer: Infer sequencing platform from read files
+    * Infer Platform: Infer sequencing platform from read files
-    * illumina: Illumina short reads
+    * Illumina: Illumina short reads
+    * Ion Torrent: Ion Torrent short reads
-    * pacbio: PacBio long reads
+    * PacBio: PacBio long reads
-    * nanopore: MinION long reads
+    * Nanopore: MinION long reads

 ## SRA run accession
 Allows direct upload of read files from the [NCBI Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) to the PATRIC Assembly Service.
 Entering the SRR accession number and clicking the arrow will add the file to the selected libraries box for use in the assembly.